- Reference Number: HEY1039/2025

 Is surgery an option?

-A very small amount of people with neck pain actually need surgery.
+Only a very small number of people with neck pain will ever need surgery.

 If you live outside of the Hull area, please seek a referral from your doctor.